jfishe/Richland_prefab_2br/Electrical.md

 1. Relocate the breaker box to outside BR#1.
 2. Remove the purlin and patch the hole.
 Install weatherhead outside Bedroom #1.
 Please anchor for high wind to avoid damaging the roof and causing leaks.
-3. Relocate cable near breaker box.
+3. Relocate cable near breaker box: It currently follows the power line from the pole in the neighbors yard.
+A longer run of coaxial cable is likely needed to reach BR#2.
 Do you do that or do we need Charter?
-4. I assume Charter will be needed to install the cable connection inside.
+4. I assume Charter would not be needed to install the cable connection inside, but if they're here for run to the house, I assume it makes sense to have them finish through the inside.
 5. Will the breaker box contain GFCI circuit breakers?
 For all lines or just rooms with sinks?
 6. We have cats, so arc-fault interrupt circuit breakers seem like a good idea